January 15

 A while later, a pregnant woman accused him of having defiled her.
 Macarius did not attempt to defend himself, and accepted the accusation in silence.
 However, when the woman’s delivery drew near, her labor became exceedingly difficult.
 She did not manage to give birth until she confessed Macarius’s innocence.
 A multitude of people then came asking for his forgiveness, but he fled to the Nitrian Desert to escape all mundane glory.

-While at the desert, Macariuis visited Saint Anthony the Great and learned from him the laws and rules of monasticism.
+While at the desert, Macariuis visited Saint Anthony of Egypt and learned from him the laws and rules of monasticism.
 When he returned to the Scetic Desert at the age of forty, he presided over its monastic community for the rest of his life.
 Ten years after going into the desert, he became a priest.

 Banished